 After touring the colleges, I visited:

 - Newton’s Tree, supposedly a descendant of the original apple tree.
 Isaac Newton said his theory of gravity was developed while watching an apple fall.
 The descendant tree grows outside the main gate of Trinity College, below the room where Newton used to live.

 - St. Botolph’s Church, named after Botwulf of Thorney, the patron saint of travelers.
 The city of Boston (an abbreviation of “Botolph’s town”) is named after him too.

 - Old Cavendish Laboratory, where the electron and neutron were discovered, the atom split, and the double-helix structure of the DNA molecule developed.
 The laboratory opened in 1874.

 - Cambridge University Press, the world’s oldest publisher and the second largest university press in the world

-- Saxon Tower, a part of Saint Bene’t’s Church, was built around 1020 and is the oldest building in Cambridge.
+- Saxon Tower, a part of Saint Bene’t’s Church.
+It was built around 1020 and is the oldest building in Cambridge.